RalphAyala/github-tutorial/README.md

 Here are some commands to begin with

-`git status` is a command you type to check if everything you done so far is in order.
+First there is `git status` it let's you check to see if any changes you made are in order.

-`git add` let's you make any change u want make to the repo
+Then there is `git add` this let's you make any changes you can make to the current repo you are in.
+NOTE: You have to `cd` into that repo first to make that change it will not work if you do it in `workspace`.
+`git commit -m` will have you to create a message to the computer letting it know of what kind of changs you make to the repo.
+NOTE: You will have to be specific on what you did to the changes so the computer can understand what happened.
+For examble: `git commit -m "change title"`doing this will let the computer know of what change you made.
+Lastly `git push` can put all of the changes you made on your repo to `github`then you can see what changes were made.

+---
+## Collaboration
+There may be some times where you might work with others on a big project on `GitHub` so do things like this on `github` you will need to learn how to **fork** and `clone`.

+How to **Fork**